mieky/cherish/README.md

 Simply wrap your function with `cherish(function, ttlSeconds)`, and it will return you the same result for each subsequent function call for the time limit you specify (defaults to 5 minutes).

-It supports functions that return either a Promise or a plain Javascript value (as long as it survives a call to JSON.parse()).
+It supports functions that return either a Promise or a plain Javascript value.

 ## Examples